Agent performance metrics to focus on for hourly maximization

 Customize your dashboard to monitor agent performance throughout the day, and balance adjustments between your agent metrics and tweaking your dialer configurations accordingly.

 Here again are the agent performance metrics I use and suggest you track for your call center:

 - Agent Call Time

 About the author

-Michael Velardi is the Senior Vice President at Resource Marketing Corporation, a solar marketing company.
-He has been an outbound dialer administrator for nearly 5 years, progressing on several ViciDial dialer systems.
-Michael’s expertise in setting up systems within the Convoso dialer and maximizing his call center’s profitability places him amongst the respected administrators in the outbound call industry.
-Michael’s core experience is embedded in dialing outbound on several different campaigns simultaneously, working with a variety of verticals, and applying both outbound and inbound strategies that use Convoso’s live contact, voice broadcast, and ringless drop.
+Michael Velardi was Senior Vice President and outbound dialer administrator at a large solar marketing company for many years.
+His expertise in setting up systems within the Convoso dialer and maximizing his call center’s profitability placed him amongst the respected administrators in the outbound call industry.
+Michael’s core experience is embedded in dialing outbound on several different campaigns simultaneously, working with a variety of verticals, and applying both outbound and inbound blended call center strategies.